dashw00d/gear-to-glory/README.md

+---
-# Gear to Glory - RPG Auto Battler
+title: Gear to Glory
+subtitle: RPG Auto Battler
+---
 Welcome to "Gear to Glory", an immersive RPG Auto Battler where strategy, customization, and epic battles define your path to victory.
 Embark on a journey through mystical lands, equip your heroes with the mightiest armor, and clash against formidable foes in automated strategic combat.

 ![Preview Image](preview.png)